SAP/terraform-provider-btp/docs/resources/subaccount_environment_instance.md

 ### Optional

 - `landscape_label` (String) The name of the landscape within the logged in region on which the environment instance is created.
-- `parameters` (String) The configuration parameters for the environment instance.

 ### Read-Only